cooper/evented-object/README.md

 ### Purpose of EventedObject

-In short, EventedObject allows you attach event callbacks to an object (also known as a blessed hash reference) and then fire events on the object.
+In short, EventedObject allows you to attach event callbacks to an object (also known as a blessed hash reference) and then fire events on that object.
 To relate, event fires are much like method calls.
 However, there can be many handlers, many return values, and many responses rather than just one of each of these.

 ### Event callbacks

 These handlers, known as callbacks, are called in descending order by priority.
+Numerically larger priorities are called first.
 This allows you to place a certain callback in front of or behind another.
 They can modify other callbacks, modify the evented object itself, and much more.

 ### Objective approach